ArzuVon/ArzuVon.github.io/401-PrepEngineeringReadings.md

 - ***Do less w/complete focus and when you're done, BE DONE.
 Enjoy your day.
 Enjoy life***
 - ***You become what you are***
 - ***You attract what you look for***
-- ***The Difference betweeen sucessful people and really successfull people is that really successfull people say no to almost everything*** Warren Buffet
+- >The Difference betweeen sucessful people and really successfull people is that really successfull people say no to almost everything.
+Warren Buffet
 - ***You probably need to say "no" more***
 - ***Innovation is saying no to 1000 things***